 The Company's ARS owned and ARS purchase commitments referred to above have, for the most part, been subject to issuer tender offers.
-As a result, the Company has valued the ARS securities owned and the ARS purchase commitments at the tender offer price and categorized them in Level 3 of the fair value hierarchy due to the illiquid nature of the securities.
-The ARS purchase commitments related to the settlements with the Regulators are considered derivative assets or liabilities.
-The ARS purchase committed to purchase.
+The Company has valued the ARS securities owned and the ARS purchase commitments at the tender offer price and categorized them in Level 3 of the fair value hierarchy due to the illiquid nature of the securities and the period of time since the last tender offer.
+The ARS purchase commitments related to the settlements with the Regulators and legal settlements and awards are considered derivative assets or liabilities.
+The ARS purchase commitments represent the difference between the principal value and the fair value of the ARS the Company is committed to purchase.
 The fair value of ARS and ARS purchase commitments is particularly sensitive to movements in interest rates.
-However, an increase or decrease of short-term interest rates may or may not result in a higher or lower tender offer in the future or the tender offer price may not provide a reasonable estimate of the fair value of the securities.
+However, an increase or decrease in short-term interest rates may or may not result in a higher or lower tender offer in the future or the tender offer price may not provide a reasonable estimate of the fair value of the securities.
 In such cases, other valuation techniques might be necessary.

-As of June 30, 2020, the Company had a valuation adjustment (unrealized loss) totaling \$5.1 million which consists of \$4.8 million for ARS owned (which is included as a reduction to securities owned on the consolidated statement of financial condition) and \$332,000 for ARS purchase commitments from settlements with the Regulators (which is included in accounts payable and other liabilities on the consolidated statement of financial condition).
+As of December 31, 2020, the Company had a valuation adjustment totaling \$5.2 million which consists of \$5.0 million for ARS owned (which is included as a reduction to securities owned on the consolidated statement of financial condition) and \$0.2 million for ARS purchase commitments from settlements with regulators (which is included in accounts payable and other liabilities on the consolidated statement of financial condition).